multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 Now let's open the Elrond VSCode extension and try building our contract, to see if everything is properly set up.
 Go to the extension's tab, right-click on "staking-contract" and select the "Build Contract" option:
 ![img](/developers/staking-contract-tutorial-img/elrond_ide_extension.png)

 Alternatively, you can run `erdpy --verbose contract build` yourself from the VSCode terminal.
+The command should be run inside the staking-contract folder.

 After the building has completed, our folder should look like this:
 ![img](/developers/staking-contract-tutorial-img/folder_structure_2.png)